jeevanparajuli856/FileSentinel/README.md

 # 🛡️ FileSentinel

-**FileSentinel** is a CLI-based defensive cybersecurity tool designed to **monitor the integrity of sensitive files** on a system in real time.
-Built for sysadmins and security enthusiasts, FileSentinel acts as a background daemon, watching for unauthorized file changes and sending **instant Telegram alerts** when tampering is detected.
+**FileSentinel** is a Windows-only CLI-based defensive cybersecurity tool built to help system administrators and security-minded users monitor the integrity of sensitive files in real time.
+It runs as a persistent background daemon and watches for unauthorized file changes using cryptographic hash comparison.
+If any tampering is detected, it sends instant alerts via Telegram and logs the event for further review.

 ---

-## What It Does
+## 🔧 What It Does

-- 📁 **Monitors specified file paths** for changes (including default critical system files)
+- 📁 Monitors user-specified and default critical system file paths
-- 🔐 Uses cryptographic hashing to detect unauthorized modifications
+- 🔐 Detects unauthorized modifications using SHA-256 hashing
-- 🔔 Sends alerts via **Telegram** on file tampering
+- 🔔 Sends real-time Telegram alerts on any detected changes
-- 📜 Maintains activity and authentication logs with auto-cleanup
-- 🧑‍💻 Includes an admin-authenticated CLI interface for secure management
+- 🧑‍💻 Provides an admin-authenticated CLI for secure tool management
+- 📜 Maintains detailed logs of authentication attempts, monitoring events, and alert messages
-- 🧱 Self-monitors for integrity and resists unauthorized termination
+- 🔄 Self-monitors and resists unauthorized shutdown or tampering
+- 🗑️ Automatically purges logs older than 2 days

 ---

-## Features (Planned/Active)
+## ✅ Current Features

-- [x] File hash generation and comparison
-- [x] Real-time daemon service
+- Real-time file integrity monitoring via daemon process
-- [x] Telegram notification integration
-- [x] Secure password/user ID authentication
+- CLI-based configuration and authentication system
-- [x] File access logging system
+- Telegram alert integration with fallback logging
-- [ ] Web dashboard integration *(Coming Soon)*
-- [ ] Encrypted backup of hash values
+- Encrypted configuration and hash storage
-- [ ] Advanced evasion detection & rule tuning
+- Secure log handling and cleanup
+- Modular code structure (monitoring, logging, auth, alerting, config)

 ---

-## Development Status

-> **This project is currently in active development.**
-> A stable version will be released soon.
-Stay tuned!
+## ⚠️ Important Notes

+- This tool is **not open for public contribution or feature extension**.
+- Built primarily for **educational, personal, and defensive security purposes**.
+- Requires **Python 3.8+** and **administrator privileges**.
+- No future AI versions, web dashboard, or other major updates are planned.

 ---

-## Note
+## 🚀 Getting Started

-- This tool is intended for **educational and professional system defense use**.
-- It requires **Python 3.8+** and **admin/root privileges** for some features.
+To use FileSentinel:

+1. Clone this repository.
+2. Run `FileSentinel.exe` with administrator privileges.
+3. Follow the CLI setup for authentication and Telegram alert config.
+4. File monitoring begins automatically on startup.

 ---

-## Stay Updated
+## 📌 Stay Updated

-Want to contribute, test, or follow the release?
-⭐️ Star the repo and stay tuned for version `v1.0`!
+This tool is currently under personal development and not intended for general public release or community feature expansion.
+However, you may ⭐️ star the repo if you'd like to track updates or changes.